 This paper is organized as follows.
 In the next section, the two main definitions of an NNM and their fundamental properties are briefly reviewed.
 In Section 3, the proposed algorithm for NNM computation is presented.
 Its theoretical background is first recalled, and the numerical implementation is then described.
 Improvements are also presented for the reduction of the computational burden.
 The proposed algorithm is then demonstrated using two different nonlinear vibrating systems in Section 4.
+In Part I, the relevance of the nonlinear normal modes for the dynamicist is discussed.

-2 Nonlinear Normal Modes (NNMS)
+2 NONLINEAR NORMAL MODES (NNMS)